thomas-spriggs/cbmc/doc/architectural/goto-program-transformations.md

 ### Transform Assertions Assumptions

 This pass removes user provided assertions and assumptions when user has opted to do so.
 Note that this pass removes skip instructions if any other changes are made.
+The implementation of this pass is called via the \ref transform_assertions_assumptions(const optionst &, goto_modelt &) function.

 _Predecessor pass is [goto_check_c]._